pas-by/create_a_docker_lemp_https_evn/README.md

 in the directory of file named docker-compose.yml, run
 $ docker compose up -d --build

+Note : if your docker failed to pull the images just by ymal, pull them one by one.
+       Then, run the "docker compose up".

 after the servers were started, observing (waiting) the log of database for binding the port 3306.